mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

 For example, our cruise Mach number is 0.85 and our maneuver Mach number is 0.64.

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 9 begin
+  :start-after: checkpoint 9
-  :end-before: #docs section 9 end
+  :end-before: checkpoint 10

 The following are some more independent variables.
 We have the thrust-specific fuel consumption, `CT`, cruise range, `R`, and the weight of the aircraft without the fuel required for the cruise point and without the weight of the wing structure, `W0`.